 “This is how we will truly narrow disparities and hopefully get to health equity and have people thrive rather than struggle the way they do in many of our rural, economically challenged communities,” says Scarboro.
 “We are leveling the playing field so people have opportunity and raising awareness to funders, legislators, and the public about what people need to be healthy,” he adds.

-For the latest news on NCCARE360, visit the network's website.
-The network will be soon be statewide in North Carolina and we are so proud to be part of this work.
+For the latest stats and news on NCCARE360, visit the network's website.
+The network is statewide in North Carolina and we are so proud to be part of this work.
 Interested in developing robust, outcomes-driven public health infrastructure in your state?